-This is a happy place where budding young artists get their hands dirty, their wiggles out, and their imaginations stirred.
-Here young children collaborate with on-site sculptures, create make-and-take projects with some of Salt Lake’s most creative nonprofit organizations, write some poetry, engage in storytime, and play an instrument!
+This festival within the Festival is a happy place where budding young artists get their hands dirty, their wiggles out, and their imaginations stirred.
+Here young children collaborate with on-site sculptures, create make-and-take projects with some of Salt Lake’s most creative nonprofit organizations, write some poetry, and play an instrument!

 Some exciting installations that all kids can work on:

 Junkosaurs: These giant dinos are made from discarded everyday objects, and they need some specialists to help adorn them:

 - Scale Designers: Create your own unique scales to embellish their skin.